AAlab1819/izzyengelbert-00000018656/Week02/README.md

-I use quickSort for all the problem.

 # 230A - Dragons
 [Link](http://codeforces.com/contest/230/submission/42761998)
 I create two arrays for the dragon's strength and the bonus.
+I use quickSort for the problem.
 ```
 quickSort(dragonStrength, dragonBonus, 0, n-1);
 ```